nathanwhenry1/attention_only_transformer_identifiability/README.md

 for attention-only transformers, stating that the parameters for a generic such network is determined exactly, layer by layer, by the function it computes, after merging QK matrices and OV matrices, and also only considering one head per layer.

+The proof was written by Fable 5 and formalized by Codex, using some proof ideas that I provided in the prompt.

 ## Result

 Consider an `L`-layer attention-only transformer with causal masking, one attention